I said the Giants at Redskins, just wanted to say Redskins.

 Security starts at the airport.

-Right when these people check in, right when the passengers check in, all the way through the gate process to the time they board the aircraft, it is the airport's responsibility.
+Right when these people check in, right when the passengers check in, all the way to the gate process to the time they board the aircraft.

-Well, no, I I get that.
+Well, no, I get that.

-I and I I'm not saying the airlines are not and haven't had a role or been responsible, but you're making it sound like the government wasn't involved at all in learning about potential security threats.
+I'm not saying the airlines are not and haven't had a role or been responsible, but you're making it sound like the government wasn't involved at all in learning about potential security threats.

 It was all on you guys.